sysartifacts/sysartifacts.github.io/_conferences/eurosys2026/aec-call.md

 How to Apply
 ------------

-If you are interested in taking part in the AEC, please nominate yourself using TODO LINK TO FORM HERE by TODO DATE HERE.
+If you are interested in taking part in the AEC, please nominate yourself using (TODO: LINK TO FORM HERE) by (TODO: DATE HERE) (Bogdan: Either July 15th or August 1.
+Jul 15 is, like last year, 6w before the registration deadline.
+Aug 1 is 4w before the registration deadline and give us a bit more wiggle room imo.
+I'm okay with either, though)

 You can reach us at [aec-2026@eurosys.org](mailto:aec-2026@eurosys.org) with any questions.